fullstackjake/jobs/positions/backend_engineer_rails.md

 Emcien develops two products ([Scan](http://emcien.com/scan/) &
 [Patterns](http://emcien.com/patterns/)) based on a patented pattern-detection engine.
-Using the mathematical concept of sparse matrix graphs, we build applications solving a diverse set of interesting business analytics problems.
+Using the mathematical concept of sparse matrix graphs, we build applications solving a diverse set of interesting business problems.

 As a software engineer, your day-to-day work is a balance of software engineering and data science.
 Your work will range from: